Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Conclusions and Discussion

 \section{Conclusions and Discussion}

-This paper investigates the unique challenges of analyzing longitudinal mobile health data, including high dimensionality and irregular measurements.
-We address these issues with two HMM-based models, DT-EHMFM and CT-EHMFM, for multivariate longitudinal data collected regularly and irregularly, respectively.
-In addition, we developed a SEMIS algorithm for maximum likelihood estimation, the performance of which is supported by a detailed simulation study.
-Finally, we analyzed the AURORA data and identified biological findings consistent with previous research, implying a great potential of the mobile health data for mental health research.
+This paper investigates the unique challenges of analyzing longitudinal mobile health data, including interdependent variables with unknown interrelationship structures, heterogeneous transition probabilities, and irregular measurements.
+To address these issues, we propose two HMM-based models, the DT-EHMFM and the CT-EHMFM, for multivariate longitudinal data collected regularly and irregularly, respectively.
+Furthermore, the performance of the corresponding Stabilized Expectation-Maximization algorithm for maximum likelihood estimation is supported by extensive simulation studies.
+Finally, we analyzed the AURORA data and drew biological findings comparable with previous research, implying that the mobile health data sourced from consumer-grade devices, together with the proposed methods, have the immense potential to facilitate mental health diagnostics and understand the dynamic transition mechanism.

-The proposed methods can be extended in several directions.
-First, it is easy to notice that most of the estimated factor loading matrix entries are closed to $0$, indicating a sparse factor loading matrix.
-Different types of rotations are often applied to make the factor loading matrix easy to interpret.
-After that, factor loadings below certain cutoffs ($0.4$ or $0.7$) are set to 0.
-However, the choice of cutoffs is subjective to some extent.
-The sparse exploratory factor loading analysis \citep{xie2010penalized, chen2012sparse} provides a way to automatically set the loading entries of redundant variables to $0$, which improves the interpretability of the loading matrix without the dependence on an arbitrary threshold.
-Therefore, a valuable extension for our current work is to incorporate sparse regularization into the factor loading matrix.
+The proposed methods can be extended in several ways.
+First, most entries in the estimated factor loading matrix are close to zero, indicating sparse factor loading matrices in real analysis.
+Although various methods (e.g., factor rotations and setting factor loadings below specific cutoffs to 0) are frequently used to simplify interpretation, the choice of these methods is subjective.
+The sparse exploratory factor loading analysis \citep{xie2010penalized, chen2012sparse} provides an automated approach to set the loading entries of redundant variables to $0$, thereby enhancing the interpretability of loading matrices without reliance on subjective factors.
+Therefore, incorporating sparse regularization into the factor loading matrix is an important extension of our current work worth studying.

-Furthermore, for real data analysis, a large number of baseline covariates are often collected.
-However, we do not have prior knowledge about which covariates might affect the transition probability.
-As a result, introducing regularization to the transition model to help variable selection is very useful.
+Second, a large number of baseline covariates are typically available in real data.
+However, we have no prior knowledge about the significance of each covariate in determining the transition probability.
+Hence, integrating regularization into the transition model to assist with variable selection can be extremely useful.